Glingo123/USSD-Project-Codes/README.md

 The application relies on at least two primary tables:
 1.	users_information: Stores user data, including phone numbers and hashed passwords.
 2.	members_contacts_info: Stores information about investors, such as phone numbers, full names, and shares.
-3. Investors_businesses:Optional table to store data about businesses associated with investors.
+3. Investors_businesses:This is a table to store data about businesses associated with investors.
 Running the Application
 To run this application, you will need a local server environment that supports PHP and MySQL.
 One common setup is using XAMPP, which includes Apache server, MySQL, PHP, and Perl.
 Setup Instructions